︲ RE-REC Borders

 Listed below are the partners with whom the Døcumatism team was officially established, who contribute with personal work combining their scientific, artistic, and technical knowledge.

-Menelaos Karamaghiolis, director and screenwriter.
-All his films aim at social awareness and are used as "weapons" by their protagonists: from ROM, documentary, 1989 (first depiction of the term gypsies in Greece in a documentary film), J.A.C.E.- Just Another Confused Elephant, co-produced fiction, 2012 (the life of an orphaned immigrant) to the interactive documentaries MEETING WITH REMARKABLE PEOPLE (2011-2020) with struggling and "doomed" heroes with no prospect.
+Menelaos Karamaghiolis, artist, director and screenwriter.
+All his films aim at social awareness and are used as "weapons" by their protagonists: from ROM, documentary, 1989 (first depiction of the term Roma in Greece in a documentary film), J.A.C.E.- Just Another Confused Elephant, co-produced fiction, 2012 (the life of an orphaned immigrant) to the interactive documentaries MEETING WITH REMARKABLE PEOPLE (2011-2020) with struggling and "doomed" heroes with no prospect.

-Orestis Plakias, marketing manager, and content curator specialized in information and advertising distribution in social media with impressive results such as the active mobilization of viewers at NYXTES PREMIERAS, the multimedia empowerment of EN LEFKO with site-specific events that activated a large number of audiences in unexpected locations of the city and Content Product Manager in Vodafone TV's content delivery platform.
+Orestis Plakias, marketing manager, and content curator specialized in information and advertising distribution in social media with impressive results such as the active mobilization of viewers at NYXTES PREMIERAS, the multimedia empowerment of EN LEFKO with site-specific events that activated a large number of audiences in unexpected locations of the city and Content Product Manager for Vodafone TV's content delivery platform.

 Katerina Pramatari, professor at the Athens University of Economics and Business, managed after an intensive 15-year effort to introduce students in a functional way to the depths of IT, to effectively support innovation and entrepreneurship by setting up Acein, a space that enables young people (who have no way to move on to further studies and education) to develop their ideas and present them to the market and by launching Unifund which supports Greek innovative teams by activating an international funding network in cooperation with international organisations such as Equifund.